LBNL-ETA/MSWH/paper.md

 The project that prompted the development of this software, described in [ref Report] was enquiring whether there are any economic benefits in grouping households to be served by a single solar water heating installation, in comparison to single household solar water heating installations on the state of California level.

-Our primary motivation to develop a new software rather than to rely on existing tools such as [ref Modelica] ref [SAM] was the combination of the following factors:
+Our primary motivation to develop a new software was the combination of the following factors:
 * the level of detail
 * the required simulation time
 * simplicity of integration within the larger life-cycle cost framework [ref ACEEE]

+Modelica buildings library `@Wetter:2014` satisfies and exceeds the level of detail but proves too detailed and thus slow for our particular application.
+SAM tool [`@Blair:2014`] has a good level of detail, provides most of the system models that we needed but for our purposes proves not flexible enough in terms of modifying the system configuration, automating the size scaling and embedding it into our custom life-cycle cost framework.

 Namely, in order to capture sufficient level of detail of the California demographics, such as variability in climate zones, household types, and household occupancy, we wanted to be able to simulate a few alternative water heating systems in each of the California sample households.
 Secondly, to get a more realistic picture of the effect of thermal storage and distribution system losses, we opted to perform a simulation with relatively short time-steps of 1h for a duration of one representative year.
 We were not able to identify an open source tool that is capable of firstly satisfying the simulation speed requirement combined with the necessary level of detail for our analysis and secondly providing the flexibility for us to customize various integral parts of the analysis such as automate the component and system size scaling, specify hot water load profiles and solar radiation for each household or group of households in the sample.